ep2lab/fumagno/README.md

 other people.

-If you find FUMAGNO useful and/or use it in any of your works, I kindly ask you to acknowledge it by citing [TBD].
+If you find FUMAGNO useful and/or use it in any of your works, I kindly ask you to acknowledge it by citing [TBD] (preferred) and/or by citing the code directly as

+> Mario Merino (2017). mariomerinomartinez/fumagno: First release DOI:10.5281/zenodo.496128

 ## License